 Experiential global learning may occur “at home or abroad.”
 This course enables students to develop skills to extend and apply that learning to enhance global self-awareness, intercultural competency, and professional preparation.

 Completion of the Integrative Capstone course enables the student to plan and design a project that advances their global leadership knowledge, experiences, and skills.

-For additional information, contact the Director of Global Learning in the Office of International Programs.
+For additional information, contact the department of Global Learning in the Office of International Programs.